xuezihe/SpaceInvaderGame/README.md

 You can download the latest file from release page https://github.com/xuezihe/SpaceInvaderGame/releases/tag/release.

+# Generate the project

+For windows users, there are two batch files you can use depending on what compiler you are using.
+For linux users you can simply use a terminal.
+Only do ONE of these options depending on your compiler and platform.
+## Windows Users
+Visual Studio users should run

+    premake-VisualStudio.bat

+This will generate a Visual Studio project.

+## Linux users
+cd to the game folder and run

+    ./premake5 gmake2

+This will generate a makefile for you.

+## macOS users
+cd to the game folder and run

+    ./premake5.osx gmake2

+This will generate a makefile for you.

 # Build this game

 Only do ONE of these options depending on your compiler and platform.